HCWI-Online/HCWI-Web/README.md

 1. Start by navigating to the files of the project.
 	- `cd Active Clients\Web Clients\New-Client\HCWI-Web`
-2. Initialize Grunt Watch (this makes grunt watch your files as you develope and automatically compiles your SCSS into CSS).
+2. Initialize Grunt Watch (this makes grunt watch your files as you develop and automatically compiles your SCSS into CSS).
 	- Initialize Grunt Watch: `grunt watch`
 	- Stop Grunt Watch: `ctrl + c` and answer the prompt with `y`
-3. Develope as Usual!
+3. Develop as Usual!

 ### <a name="production">Production</a> ###
 This is where we see most of the benefits of all of these extra steps.
 Using Grunt, I have created a task that builds the web files that we can use for the main live website.
 By build I mean it will: